-This Privacy Notice also applies to data processed by any subsidiary company of Burts or subsidiary of that subsidiary (as defined in section 1159 of the Companies Act 2006) (together the Group) including Savoury & Sweet Ltd (S&S), which is registered in England with company number 07734801 and whose registered office address is 65 Lewisher Road, Leicester LE4 9LR.
-All references to Burts in this Privacy Notice are references to Burts and / or S&S and / or any other subsidiary of Burts, as applicable.
+This Privacy Notice also applies to data processed by any subsidiary company of Burts or subsidiary of that subsidiary (as defined in section 1159 of the Companies Act 2006) (together the Group).
+All references to Burts in this Privacy Notice are references to Burts and / or any subsidiary of Burts, as applicable.

 We collect information about many people, mainly in the form of contact details (name, job title, organisation, address, e-mail address and telephone number, as well as other information from e-mail signatures and footers) of people interested in our products, customer contacts and potential customer contacts, supplier contacts and potential supplier contacts, individual consumers and other stakeholders.
 This information is usually provided directly from you and may be used for the legitimate interest of communicating with you in relation to specific issues or products that you are involved in, or matters that you might be able to assist with.
 We may also contact you to keep in touch or make introductions.